Take Your Career as a Paramedic to the Next Level

 The University of New Haven is one of only a limited number of colleges and universities across the country that offers a degree competition program that gives paramedics an opportunity to advance their education by earning a Bachelor of Science degree in paramedicine.

 Students entering the program must already be certified as paramedics through the National Registry of Emergency Medical Technicians (NREMT).
-Students accepted to the program will be able to waive 56 of the 80 major requirement credits through their standing as a nationally registered paramedics.
+Students accepted to the program will be able to waive 62 of the 80 major requirement credits through their standing as a nationally registered paramedics.
+Additional previous college credits may be applied up to 96 credits.

 Students must also complete the remaining coursework required for earning a bachelor’s degree at the University.
 Our degree completion program to earn a B.S. in paramedicine can typically be completed in two years through full-time study or four years as a part-time student.
 Upon completion of this program students are eligible for undergraduate certificate in Emergency Medical Services Administration.